GetStoreConnect/clean-theme/README.md

 <img width="1275" alt="clean_theme_image_text_overlay" src="https://github.com/GetStoreConnect/clean-theme/assets/77841884/87bb29b7-f936-4db4-b8c7-f06be5255dc5">

+## Configuration

+- Upload it via the theme importer
+- Preview your theme

+Please follow these steps to ensure your theme templates are correctly uploaded and updated:

+### 1. Verify Existing Templates

+Go to your theme’s `resources` directory and check if the following templates are already present:
+- `resources/dist/manifest.json`
+- `resources/dist/scripts/featured-slider-JG578YU.js`
+- `resources/dist/styles/tns-icon-TR56D3Z.css`

+If these templates are missing, you’ll need to add them manually.

+### 2. Manually Add the Missing Templates

+- Navigate to the theme templates section.
+- Add the missing templates listed above to your `resources` directory.

+### 3. Unzip and Update Your Theme

+- Unzip your theme package.
+- Locate each of the required templates within the unzipped files.
+- Update the content of each template to match the new files accordingly.

 ## Directory Structure

-This theme has a specific folder structure.
-Some folders may be empty, but they need to remain part of the theme structure as they are not overridden or used for new templates.

-Also, it has been developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
+We have developed this theme using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
 The Clean theme doesn't contain all the base theme structure, we only include those customised, modified and new templates, snippets, variables or translations.
 Feel free to create a brand new theme using the base theme.

-## Theme Installer

-The theme installer is in your Salesforce org, where you must upload this theme as a zip file.
-Before uploading, remove the .git directory and README.md file from this repo.
-The theme installer displays errors if it does not find the standard directory structure.

 ## New Templates